-This unique course is for performance specialists interested in studying the synergy of advanced skills that are crucial to the work of the contemporary actor.
 The course joins Central’s MA Voice Studies and MA Movement Studies to create a cluster of postgraduate programmes aimed at high-level training practices for theatre and performance.
-Please note the course does not train you to be an actor, but enables you to work more effectively as an educator, coach or director of actors.
+Please note the course does not offer training to become an actor, but enables students to work more effectively as an educator, coach or director of actors.

-You will be introduced to the principles and practices behind the training, education and support of actors.
+Students are introduced to the principles and practices behind the training, education and support of actors.
 The course addresses various practice and theory interfaces of contemporary acting and brings a variety of methods into creative fusion.
-You may expect to encounter work associated with, for example, Michael Chekhov, Lecoq, Grotowski, Meisner, Stanislavski, Meyerhold, Suzuki, and Viewpoints.
-You will explore ways of developing aptitude in the fundamentals of performance and relate these to a range of production contexts.
+Students may expect to encounter work associated with, for example, Chekhov, Lecoq, Grotowski, Meisner, Stanislavski, Meyerhold, Suzuki, and Viewpoints.
+Students will also explore ways of developing aptitude in the fundamentals of performance and relate these to a range of production contexts.